papacodes/tradewise/supabase/email-templates/README.md

 # Email Templates for Supabase Authentication

-This directory contains custom HTML email templates for Supabase authentication that match the TradeWise dark theme design.
+This directory contains custom HTML email templates for Supabase authentication that match the TradeTrackr dark theme design.

 ## Templates Included

 ### 1. Email Confirmation (`confirm-email.html`)
 - Used when users sign up and need to verify their email address
-- Features the TradeWise branding and dark theme
+- Features the TradeTrackr branding and dark theme
 - Includes security information and expiration notice

 ### 2. Password Reset (`reset-password.html`)